Tellusant/docs/posts/south-africa-subnational-ict-opportunities.md

 2. 89% of the opportunity comes from half of the entities.
 This is below the often used (but incorrect) 80/20 rule.
 3. The potential of 1.7 million households represent 10% of all households.
 This means that South Africa is highly penetrated and close to the top of the s-curve.

-4. Compare this to what meets the eye.
+Compare this to what meets the eye.
 Median and average internet penetration is 34%.
 A **superficial analysis** based on this indicates a large upside.
 But the **comprehensive analysis** above proves that the upside is moderate to low.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only strong economic development over coming years, with a rapidly growing middle class, can change this conclusion.
-But this is not in site.
+Only strong economic development over coming years, with a rapidly growing middle class, can change this conclusion.
+But this is not in sight.

 <img  src="assets/images/tellusant-south-africa-ict-market-opportunities.svg" width="400" alt="South Africa ICT Market Opportunities">
+---

+We have deployed variants of these analyses in hundreds, if not thousands, of cases in multiple industries, especially consumer goods.
+The case shown is static (one year) but typically we build dynamic models and forecasts based on the same logic.

+As far as we know, **no other company in the world has this capability**.

 ---
 This effort built on Tellusant's long and deep telecom knowledge (see [Staffan Canback](https:https://www.linkedin.com/in/scanback/) and [Kennet Rådne](https://www.linkedin.com/in/kennetradne/)).